top of page

 🧠 Understanding ADHD in the Fitness World

-ADHD impacts working out in ways that aren’t always obvious:
+ADHD impacts working out in ways that aren’t always obvious.
+Here are some challenges you may face:

-• Time blindness might mean you're late or miss your session entirely.
+• Time blindness: You might be late or miss your session entirely.

-• Forgetfulness could look like arriving without your gym shoes or forgetting what your trainer told you 10 minutes ago.
+• Forgetfulness: This may look like arriving without your gym shoes or forgetting what your trainer said just 10 minutes ago.

-• Executive dysfunction might paralyze you before you even leave the house.
+• Executive dysfunction: It could paralyze you before you even leave the house.

 🗣️ Communication Is Everything